Get The Help You Deserve

 Employer Responsibilities for Maintaining a Safe Work Environment:

-• Providing Adequate Training: Employers are responsible for making sure that employees have the knowledge and skills necessary to recognize and avoid hazards.
+• Providing Adequate Training: Employers are responsible for ensuring employees have the knowledge and skills to recognize and avoid hazards.

-• Regular Inspections: It is the employer's responsibility to regularly inspect the workplace to spot and address any safety concerns.
+• Regular Inspections: The employer must inspect the workplace regularly to spot and address any safety concerns.

-• Personal protective equipment (PPE) should be provided to employees by their employers, such as safety harnesses and non-slip shoes.
+• Personal protective equipment (PPE).
+Such as safety harnesses and non-slip shoes should be provided to employees by their employers.

-• Employers are required to communicate potential hazards to employees and give them instructions on how to reduce risks.
+• Employers must communicate potential hazards to employees and give them instructions on reducing risks.

-• Maintenance of Equipment: Employers are responsible for making sure that all equipment, such as scaffolding and ladders, is kept up properly and is in good working order.
+• Maintenance of Equipment: Employers are responsible for ensuring that all equipment, such as scaffolding and ladders, is kept up properly and in good working order.

-• Employers are required to put in place fall protection measures, like safety nets and guardrails, to stop workers from falling from great heights.
+• Employers are required to install fall protection measures: such as safety nets and guardrails, to prevent workers from falling from great heights.

-• Removal of Debris: In order to avoid trip hazards, employers are required to remove construction materials and debris right away.
+• Removal of Debris: To avoid trip hazards, employers are required to remove construction materials and debris right away.

 • Assuring Proper Lighting: To avoid accidents caused by poor visibility, adequate lighting should be maintained.